mzhao15/data_engineering_basics/README.md

 2. Switch to the `demo` branch
     ```
     $ git checkout demo
-    Switches to the 'demo' branch and uptes the working directory
+    Switches to the 'demo' branch and updates the working directory
     ```

 3. Make changes in the `demo` branch and `commit` changes to the local `demo` branch

-4. After commit, push branch to `remote`
+4. After commit, push branch to `remote` repository
     ```
     $ git push -u origin demo
     ```
-    Now we create a new branch in the remote repository.
-Our collaborators can perform unittesting or code review using the `remote demo` branch before we `merge` branches. `-u` sets up the `-upstream` for git so that in future, when we `push` or `pull`, we don't need to specify the name of the remote repo and branch.
+    Now we created a new branch in the remote repository.
+Our collaborators can perform unittesting or code review in the `remote demo` branch before we `merge` branches. `-u` sets up the `-upstream` for git so that in future, when we `push` or `pull`, we don't need to specify the name of the remote repo and branch.
 Simply use `git pull` and `git push`.

 5. Merge a branch

-    We make sure our changes work well and need to merge our working branch with the master branch.
+    After we make sure our changes work well, we can merge our working branch into the master branch.
 First, switch to the local master branch
     ```
     $ git checkout master
     ```